What is a Health Equity Award?

-Do you know an individual or organization that goes the extra mile to put better health in reach of everyone, no matter how much money they have, their race, or the language they speak?
+Do you know an individual or organization that goes the extra mile to put better health in reach of everyone?

-It may be your doctor or nurse, a community health worker, an elected official, clergy or someone else you know who has all the people’s best interest at heart.
-Or, it might be a local clinic, school health center, wellness program or other place you look to when you are sick, or when you just want to feel better.
+It may be your doctor or nurse, a community health worker, a local clinic, a school health center, a wellness program, or any other place you look to when you are sick or just want to feel better.